vallops99/Conda-autoactivate-env/README.md

 # Conda-autoactivate-env
 Add autoactivate functionality on Conda by cding into a directory.
+(Only Unix-based OS)

 ## Instructions